core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 ### Response to a Deterministic Request {#ssec-use-deterministic-requests-response}

 When treating a response to a deterministic request, the Request-Hash option is treated as a Class I option.
-This creates the request-response binding ensuring that no mismatched responses can be successfully unprotected.
+This creates the request-response binding ensuring that no mismatched responses can be successfully unprotected (see {{oscore-nosourceauth}}).
 The option does not actually need to be present in the message as transported (the server SHOULD elide it for compactness).
 The client MUST reject responses with a Request-Hash not matching the one it sent in the request.

 <!--
 MT: Is there any possible reason in this application of the Request-Hash option to not elide it the from the response?
 -->

-\[ Suggestion for any OSCORE v2: avoid request details in the request's AAD as individual elements.
-Rather than having 'request_kid', 'request_piv' and (in Group OSCORE) 'request_kid_context' as separate fields, they can better be something more pluggable.
-This would avoid the need to make up an option before processing.  \]

 When preparing the response, the server performs the following actions.